mshagirov/pythonlab/_02-lab-1/01-prerequisites.md

 {% endtab %}

-{% tab os-type MacOS %}
+{% tab os-type macOS %}

-*MacOS comes with pre-installed Python interpreter.
-It is recommended to not "mess" with the system Python in MacOS.
+*macOS comes with pre-installed Python interpreter.
+It is recommended to not "mess" with the system Python in macOS.
 Homebrew allows us to install and manage newer Python versions without interfering with the pre-installed Python.*

 #### Install Homebrew and Python

-We will use [Homebrew](https://brew.sh) to manage the system Python on MacOS.
+We will use [Homebrew](https://brew.sh) to manage the system Python on macOS.
 Follow the steps below to install Homebrew on your Mac:

 1. Open terminal app.
 (You can also use spotlight to find Terminal)
 1. Copy and run the following command to install Homebrew (`brew` command).
-Enter your MacOS password if prompted.
+Enter your macOS password if prompted.

     ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"